-In addition, the content of the test focuses on the following areas.
+In addition, the content of the test focuses on the following areas:

-- >> Physical science: About 40 percent of the test focuses on physics and chemistry, including topics such as conservation, transformation, and flow of energy; work, motion, and forces; and chemical properties and reactions related to living systems. - >> Life science: Another 40 percent of the Science test deals with life science, including biology and, more specifically, human body and health, relationship between life functions and energy intake, ecosystems, structure and function of life, and molecular basis for heredity and evolution. - >> Earth and space science: This area makes up the remaining 20 percent of this test and includes astronomy interaction between Earth's systems and living things, Earth and its system components and interactions, and structure and organization of the cosmos.
+- Physical science: About 40 percent of the test focuses on physics and chemistry, including topics such as conservation, transformation, and flow of energy; work, motion, and forces; and chemical properties and reactions related to living systems. - Life science: Another 40 percent of the Science test deals with life science, including biology and, more specifically, human body and health, the relationship between life functions and energy intake, ecosystems, structure and function of life, and the molecular basis for heredity and evolution. - Earth and space science: This area makes up the remaining 20 percent of this test and covers the Earth and its components, interactions between Earth's systems and living things, and astronomy (the structure and organization of the cosmos).